polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/build-a-dapp/pallet.md

 blockchain development.
 We will show you what each of these components looks like for a basic Proof Of Existence pallet.

-In the following sections, we have the required code blocks you can **copy and paste** into your
+In the following sections, the code blocks required for the PoE pallet are provided for you to simply copy and paste into the empty pallet/template/src/lib.rs file.

 ### Pallet Imports and Dependencies